-There is no time like the present to champion the continued relevance and power of Thomas Paines’ works; in particular Common Sense, Crisis and Rights of Man.
+There is no time like the present to champion the continued relevance and power of Thomas Paines’ works - in particular Common Sense, Crisis and Rights of Man.
 His works combined with the current political climate in the United States serve as a clarion call for a return to common sense, critical thought and logic.
-Americas' 241-year old history of achievement and good will is being squandered by Trump - the intellectual guttersnipe.
-A guy who eagerly showcases his stellar qualities: lying, self-interest over patriotism and treasonous corruption.
+America’s 242-year old history of achievement and good will is being squandered by Trump, the intellecutal guttersnipe.
+A guy eager to showcase his best personal qualities - lying and treasonous corruption - with every breath.

 The general concepts of Common Sense flowed from the crow quill nib of Thomas Paine in 1776.
 Not until the publication of Paines’, Common Sense in January, 1776 did the political leadership of the day seriously begin entertaining the notion of independence.
 Washington, Franklin and Jefferson, who were initially satisfied pursuing an airing of grievances with Britain, changed their mind to full separation and independence after reading Common Sense.
 A view shared by a majority of the 2.7-Million Colonists.
 And think about this: Common Sense sold 300,000 pamphlets in the first 3-months!
 And these figures are in the 1770s!